 The Telluride Blues & Brews Festival thanks you!
 We are overwhelmed by the continuous support and the contributions of all our artists, staff, partners, vendors, volunteers, and most importantly the loyal attendees that have made this unique event so special for 26 years.
 Without you it would not be possible.
 Join us for the 27th annual, September 18-20, 2020!

 From an eclectic mix of music genres ranging from blues, rock, indie, funk, and gospel to soul performances, not to mention a myriad variety of brews to taste, the Telluride Blues & Brews Festival is a must-go.
 Experience an outdoor concert in the gorgeous setting of Telluride Town Park where late-night shows are organized.
 And if you’re a morning person do not miss the free morning yoga sessions.
 Food lovers will surely find some interesting food outlets where local cuisine is a highlight.
-And if you’re feeling enough energetic then head to the mountain for a hiking or mountain biking adventure to explore off-the-beaten paths of Telluride.
+And if you’re feeling enough energetic then head to the mountain for a hiking or mountain biking adventure to explore the off-the-beaten paths of Telluride.

 Website: Telluride Blues & Brews Festival